mikegleen/modes/doc/source/data_format.rst

 A separate issue arises when processing the output CSV file in Excel.
-The file is created in UTF-8 format but by default Excel assumes a different format which varies depending on the platform (Windows or MacOs).
+The file is created in UTF-8 format but by default Excel assumes a different format which varies depending on the platform (Windows or MacOS).
 To avoid this, a Byte Order Mark (BOM) can be included at the front of the file using the ``-b`` option in programs that produce CSV output.
 This will force Excel to process the CSV file as UTF-8 data.
 This BOM is recognized by most Windows programs but not Unix-like systems.